Supply Chain

 Work with Parliament’s Heritage Collections

-Parliament and the Restoration & Renewal Delivery Authority are launching a new way to work on the care and conservation of Parliament’s unique heritage collections.
+Parliament and the Restoration & Renewal Delivery Authority have launched a new way to work on the care and conservation of Parliament’s unique heritage collections.

 The Collections Conservation Dynamic Purchasing System (CCDPS) makes bidding for parliamentary heritage collections care work more accessible and streamlined.